 “And let the peace of God rule in your hearts, to which also you were called in one body; and be thankful.”

 “To which” is literally “into which.”
-At a point in time, God called us into the body of Christ, whereby he graces us with the blessings of positional truth.
-At the point of our salvation, God provides everything we need for the Christian life.
+At a point in time, God called us into the body of Christ, whereby He graces us with the blessings of positional truth.
+At the moment of our salvation, God provides everything we need for the Christian life.
 That is our status before Him.

 “Called” doubles for the idea of election.
-At a point in time, God enters us into union with Christ.
+At a point in time, God entered us into union with Christ.
 Jesus Christ is the key to our election.
-From eternity God elected him to deal with the problems of the human race (Eph.
+From eternity the Father elected Him to deal with the problems of the human race (Eph.
 1:4,5).
-One of the things God does for us at our salvation is to place us into a status whereby we share his election.
+One of the things God does for us at the time of our salvation is to place us into a status whereby we share His election.

-The one body recognizes that all believers are in the church.
+“One body” recognizes that all believers are in the universal church.
 They are all in the body of Christ.
-The body is a technical term for all believers in the church age.
-Here the body indicates action and service.
+The “body” is a technical term for all believers in the church age.
+Here the body also indicates action and service.
 Every believer is in full-time Christian service.

 God has called us to peace.

-It is obvious that Christians do not possess their possessions.
+It is evident that many Christians do not possess their possessions.
 We do not experience the peace that God wants to give us.
 Yet this is our calling.
-It is of no use to say, “But if you knew my wife, she is so horrible.
-“If you knew my boss., he is a monster.”
+It is useless to say, “But if you knew my wife, she is so horrible to me.”
+“If you knew my boss, he is a monster to his employees.”
 Circumstances do not play a part in the peace of God.

-Despite obstacles, the peace of Christ is adequate despite any obstacle we might encounter.
+The peace of Christ is adequate despite any obstacle we might encounter.
 His peace is sufficient for any situation.
-Therefore, there is no justification for statements such as “If you knew the pressure I am under at work all day” or, “If you knew the kind of relatives I have to deal with.”
+Therefore, there is no justification for statements such as “If you knew the pressure I am under at work all day” or “If you knew the kind of relatives I have to deal with.”